How to make a Cinna-Mocha Latte at Home

 How to Make a Cinna-Mocha Latte:

-Step 1: First, add the sugar, cocoa, and cinnamon to your jar and set it next to your espresso brewing area.
+Step 1: First, add the sugar, cocoa, and cinnamon to your cup and set it next to your espresso brewing area.

 espresso over ice in a cinna-mocha latte

-Step 4: Next, add half and half or the milk of your choosing.
+Step 4: Next, add the dairy of your choosing.

 Step 5: Put a lid on your jar and shake vigorously or mix well with a spoon.